mat-docs/mtap-docs/AAS/README.md

 _REST service containing schemas describing the streaming data._

+This microservice stores reference data off-stream.
+This improves efficiency, helps support late-joining streams, and time-based data expiry.
+ATLAS Advanced Streams uses this service to describe topic parameter selection and ATLAS configuration – but it can be used for any reference data associated with a stream.

 Think of this as equivalent to managing CFG and PGV files - it takes that job away from Kafka for simpler management.

+CFG: ECU Logging configuration.

+PGV: ECU Program Version File.

 MSI provided.
 Requires .NET 4.5.2.